is-bio/is-bio/docs/deploy/deploy_on_CentOS10.md

 [中文文档](deploy_on_CentOS10_zh.md)

-# developer-portfolio-engine website installation
+# personal-brand-website-builder website installation

-This article is about how to install *developer-portfolio-engine* website on **CentOS 10 SELinux** (security-enhanced Linux).
+This article is about how to install *personal-brand-website-builder* website on **CentOS 10 SELinux** (security-enhanced Linux).

 ## Apply for a domain name and add DNS A records

-### Decide which server to install *developer-portfolio-engine* on
+### Decide which server to install *personal-brand-website-builder* on

-If you have limited budget and already have an underutilized server, you can install *developer-portfolio-engine* on that server.
+If you have limited budget and already have an underutilized server, you can install *personal-brand-website-builder* on that server.

 **Port 80 can be shared by multiple websites without conflicts.**